seldacllk/9_academy_documents/pair_2/Test/README.md

-## Analysis Documents
+## Test Documents
-You cand find all documents realted to Analysis.
+You cand find all documents realted to our tests.

 | Document | Link |
 | ------ | ------ |